stephaniegoodman/bikeshareanalysis/README.md

 2. Advertise exclusive promotions or benefits for annual members during high usage periods, including weekends and holidays.
 3. Offer "weekday" or "commute" discounts to promote weekday and off-season bike usage.
 4. Use creative strategies to reward longer bike trips for annual users, such as weekly/quarterly/annual usage reports.
-5. Send out a suer survey to annual memebrs inquiringn about what led them to convert from casual to member status.
+5. Send out a user survey to annual memebrs inquiringn about what led them to convert from casual to member status.